 And this same example can happen in the opposite direction.

-I’ve personally managed apps that, when decreasing the average Ad Impressions of Interstitials to engaged users, or even replacing Ad Interstitials with Rewarded Ads, the ARPU of a specific campaign decreased, but the overall users LTV increased.
+I’ve personally managed apps that, when decreasing the average Ad Impressions of Interstitials to engaged users, or even replacing Ad Interstitials with Rewarded Ads, the ARPU of a specific campaign decreased.
+Still, the overall users LTV increased.

 At this point, you may be thinking, “then what the heck should I do?”.
 Do not panic.
-Further down in this article, we’ll talk about strategies to control your ARPU and align it with your Acquisition campaigns and your CPI.
+Further down in this article, we’ll talk about strategies to control the ARPU of your mobile games and align it with your Acquisition campaigns and your CPI.

 Also, we have recently updated your Appodeal Dashboard.
-Now you can align all your Attribution, Retention, and Monetization metrics with your Acquisition Campaigns and find out new growth opportunities pretty easily.
+Now you can align all your Attribution, Retention, and Monetization metrics with your Acquisition Campaigns.
+Use it and find out new growth opportunities way easier.
 If you still haven’t checked that out, you should give it a try.

 Align the CPI to your ARPU & Revenue Metrics